AdobeDocs/commerce-operations.en/help/installation/next-steps/set-umask.md

 ---
 title: Set a umask (optional)
-description:
+description: Improve the security posture of your Adobe Commerce or Magento Open Source on-premises installation by restricting file system permissions.
 ---

 # Set a umask (optional)

-The web server group must have write permissions to certain directories in the Magento file system; however, you might want tighter security, especially in production.
+The web server group must have write permissions to certain directories in the file system; however, you might want tighter security, especially in production.
 We provide the flexibility for you to further restrict those permissions using a [umask](https://www.cyberciti.biz/tips/understanding-linux-unix-umask-value-usage.html).

 Our solution is to enable you to optionally create a file named `magento_umask` in your application root directory that restricts permissions for the web server group and everyone else.